Heisenberg1912/demo/docs/DEPLOYMENT.md

 ## 8. Frontend Hosting Options

 By default the Express server serves the built React bundle.
+The client build now falls back to the same-origin `/api` endpoint when no Vite env vars are provided, so a single Cloud Run service works out of the box.
 Alternatives:

 1. Host the bundle on Cloud Storage + Cloud CDN, set `SERVE_CLIENT_FROM_API=false`, and point your frontend to the API domain.
 2. Split deployments: one Cloud Run service for API, one for SSR/client if needed.